 House Bill 4447 would create the Local Unit Recovery Status Fund within the state treasury.
-The state treasurer could receive money or other assets from any source for deposit into the fund and would direct the investment of the fund and credit interest and earnings from fund investments to the fund.
-The state treasurer would also be considered the fund's administrator for auditing purposes.
+The state treasurer could receive money or other assets from any source for deposit into the fund and would direct the investment of the fund and credit to the fund interest and earnings from those investments.
+The state treasurer would be the fund's administrator for auditing purposes.
 Any money in the fund at the close of the fiscal year would remain in the fund and would not lapse to the general fund.